8 Potentially Harmful Ingredients in Baby Products: Understanding the Risks and Impacts

 Why is it important to be mindful of the ingredients in baby products?

-Babies have very delicate skin, and it is 10 times thinner and more sensitive than adult’s skin, making it prone to dryness, irritation, and infection.
+Babies have very delicate skin, and it is 10 times thinner and more sensitive than an adult’s skin, making it prone to dryness, irritation, and infection.
 Moreover, since the stratum corneum or skin barrier is still in its development phase in babies, their skin absorbs and loses water far more quickly than that of adults.
 Therefore, it needs some extra TLC.

 Harmful ingredients in baby products can cause adverse reactions and long-term health effects to their delicate skin.
 Fret not!
 Here, we will delve into 8 potentially harmful ingredients that you must steer clear of in your baby’s products.